SYMA X5UW quadcopter review

 Syma X5UW quadcopter review

-In my opinion, the Syma X5 series is one of the most popular entry level quadcopter family and I bet that this year the SYMA X5UW will be found under many Christmas trees.
+In my opinion, the Syma X5 series is one of the most popular entry-level quadcopter families and I bet that this year the SYMA X5UW will be found under many Christmas trees.
 I think the nice candy red color will make it attractive even for girls :)

-My quadcopter addiction started about 3 years ago, when I purchased my first drone, which was a Syma X5C.
+My quadcopter addiction started about three years ago when I purchased my first drone, a Syma X5C.
 If I remember correctly, I paid about $65 for it.
-Now, the SYMA X5UW, for extra 10 bucks not just that it has a much attractive design but also offers plenty of new features.
+Now, the SYMA X5UW, for an extra 10 bucks not just that it has a much more attractive design and offers plenty of new features.

-Syma’s “X5U” series has two models, the X5UW with WiFI FPV camera and the X5UC with non-FPV 2MP camera.
-Both variants comes with same top-notch features (altitude hold and one key take-off/land).
+Syma’s “X5U” series has two models, the X5UW with a WiFI FPV camera and the X5UC with a non-FPV 2MP camera.
+Both variants come with the same top-notch features (altitude hold and one key take-off/land).

 SYMA X5UW review

 Usually, I track my orders and I didn’t expect anything for this week.
-I was happy to finally have a more relaxing week.
-Then I got a notice that I have to go to the local post office to pick up a package.Syma X5UW quadcopter review - Introduction
+I was happy to have a more relaxing week finally.
+Then I got a notice that I had to go to the local post office to pick up a package.Syma X5UW quadcopter review - Introduction

-Arrived at the postal office, the customs officer asks me what’s inside the box and how much it cost.
-I smiled and I said that we need to open it because I don’t know what’s inside.
+Arrived at the postal office, and the customs officer asked me what was inside the box and how much it cost.
+I smiled and said we must open it because I don’t know what’s inside.
 Surprise, it was the SYMA X5UW.

-Inside the box, I found beside the Syma X5UW quadcopter and its transmitter a complete set of spare propellers, 1 set of blade protectors, flight battery, HD WiFi FPV camera, 4GB micro SD card, USB card reader, USB charging cable, screwdriver, phone holder clip, and user manual.Syma X5UW quadcopter review - Accessories
+Inside the box, I found beside the Syma X5UW quadcopter and its transmitter a complete set of spare propellers, 1 set of blade protectors, a flight battery, HD WiFi FPV camera, 4GB micro SD card, a USB card reader, a USB charging cable, a screwdriver, phone holder clip, and user manual.Syma X5UW quadcopter review - Accessories

 SYMA X5UW review – First impression – Design and build quality

-As you can see in the image below, both aircraft and transmitter have great improvement in terms of design compared to their predecessors.
-The build quality looks a bit better than usual for such cheap RC toys.
+As you can see in the image below, both aircraft and transmitters have great improvement in terms of design compared to their predecessors.
+The build quality looks better than usual for such cheap RC toys.

 The redesigned low-profile landing gears offer better stability in case of a hard landing.

-Many will probably consider the candy-red color a bit girly but I actually like it.
-Don’t mention that the shiny paint makes the aircraft more visible in the sky as well as on the ground.
+Many will probably consider the candy-red color a bit girly, but I actually like it.
+Don’t mention that the shiny paint makes the aircraft more visible in the sky and on the ground.

 Thanks to the clip-on system, the propeller guards can be easily attached to the aircraft (no screws required).Syma X5UW review - VS Syma X5C

-During night flights you will be guided by 5 LED lights.
-Red LEDs in the front and green ones on the rear, one under each arm (near the motor) and one on the top of the aircraft, around the power button.
+During night flights, you will be guided by 5 LED lights.
+Red LEDs are in the front, and green ones are on the rear, one under each arm (near the motor) and one on the top of the aircraft, around the power button.

 SYMA X5UW quadcopter highlights